 THE APPLE HEIGHT AND SPACING CHART in the catalog will help you determine the approximate height you can readily maintain your tree with pruning, and the minimum recommended spacing between the trees.
 Some varieties are more vigorous than others; different rootstocks also have an effect on size.
 The most vigorous varieties grafted onto the EMLA 26 rootstock can grow to about 18-24’ tall and wide, but can be readily maintained at 12-14’ tall and wide.
 The least vigorous varieties grafted onto the M27 rootstock might grow to 6’ or so, but are readily maintained at 4’.
 Except for the columnar apples, apple trees tend to have a rounded shape, so height and width will be similar.
 The minimum spacing we indicate is also the height you can readily maintain the tree at.
 If you want to maintain your tree at a taller height than we have indicated, then you need to increase the spacing the same amount.

-RIPENING ORDER information is provided for the major fruits we offer in the catalog and in GROWING INFO in the top tool bar of our web site.
+RIPENING ORDER information is provided for the major fruits we offer in the catalog and in GROWING INFO found on our home page.
 Remember that bloom time order and ripening order will be different.
 An early blooming apple will not necessarily ripen early.
 As you select your variety choices to harvest at different times remember to cross check that pollination will also work.

 As you look about your winter landscape, are there bare spots that need some sprucing up with winter interest?
 Consider an evergreen choice such as Sunshine (#E285) or Misty (#E250) blueberries to provide year round color and delicious berries, or perhaps Wintergreen (#G360) to cover the ground with mounds of glossy evergreen leaves dotted with persistent red wintergreen flavored berries will better suit your situation.
 The bright red stems of Cornus stolonifera (Red Osier Dogwood #M120) stand out against snow and evergreen foliage.
 Winter blossoms can offset the winter doldrums, such as Red Dragon Contorted Filbert (#K031) with its yellow catkins hanging from crooked branches January and February each winter.
 Some trees provide interesting structure with their winter silhouette.
 The Medlar with it's somewhat eratic growth habit, Japanese plums with their reaching, spreading shape, weeping mulberry, or maybe contorted willow (with winter catkins as bonus).
-Click on GROWING INFO in the top tool bar, the ‘Right Plant Right Place’ chart will help you explore plant choices for particular attributes, such as winter interest, shade tolerant, wet feet tolerant, for the hummingbirds, etc..
+Click on GROWING INFO on our home page, then scroll down to the ‘Right Plant Right Place’ chart which will help you explore plant choices for particular attributes, such as winter interest, shade tolerant, wet feet tolerant, for the hummingbirds, etc..